 In 2019 the State Senate and Assembly adopted several bills pertaining to housing, and specifically to accessory dwelling units (ADUs).
 The Governor signed those bills into law in October 2019.
-The amendments went into effect on January 1, 2020.

 On January 10, 2020, the California Department of Housing and Community Development (HCD) provided a summary of changes and the adopted legislation related to ADUs.
 Since there were several bills adopted that revised the State's regulations on ADUs, it was important to evaluate the sequence of when they were signed into law to determine which revisions are effective.
 With the HCD summary issued, the City Attorney's office gained further information on the appropriate implementation of the regulations.
 Most specifically, the designation of streamlined ADUs versus non-streamlined ADUs.
-That distinction has been incorporated into the proposed ADU ordinances that are before the City Council for consideration.
+That distinction is being incorporated into the City's proposed ADU ordinances.